ballerina-attic/ballerina-www/website/two-column-pages/docs/learn/how-to-document-ballerina-code.md

 ## Writing Ballerina Documentation

-Ballerina flavored markdown documentation is a first class syntax in the Ballerina language. `#` at the begenning of a line denotes a documentation line.
-There can be multiple documentation lines as well which are grouped together.
+Ballerina flavored markdown documentation is a first class syntax in the Ballerina language.
+The `#` at the beginning of a line denotes a line of documentation.
+If necessary, you can have multiple lines of documentation, which you can group together.

 ```
 # <documentation line 1>